Structural Chirality and Natural Optical Activity across the $\alpha$-to-$\beta$ Phase Transition in SiO$_2$ and AlPO$_4$ from first-principles: Results

 This structure is characterized by a network of corner-linked SiO$_4$ tetrahedra, arranged about a principal screw axis aligned with the crystallographic $c$-axis as shown in Fig.~\ref{Fig:fig2}.
 Noticeably, the crystallization process fixes the chirality into the $P6_422$ (or $P6_222$) space group and the associated properties.

 Recently, an algorithm has been proposed to identify chiral displacive transitions from achiral to chiral space groups~\cite{Gomez-25}, following the works of Fava et al.~\cite{Fava-24} for K$_3$NiO$_2$.
 Applying this workflow~\cite{Gomez-25} to SiO$_2$ and AlPO$_4$, we find that a displacive phase transition from an achiral to a chiral space group is not allowed by pseudosymmetry.
-In other words, this means that an achiral phase of SiO$_2$ or AlPO$_4$ cannot be built from their enantiomorphic crystal structure if one wants a continuous small-atom distortion pattern connecting the two.
+In other words, no achiral phase lies sufficiently close to the chiral phases of SiO$_2$ or AlPO$_4$ to permit a displacive transition.

-However, this pseudosymmetry search predicts that the high symmetry $P6_422$ right-handed screw-axis structure can be linked to the low-symmetry $P3_1$21 left-handed screw-axis structure~\cite{Shapiro-67,Grimm-75} through the $\Gamma_3$ irrep of the zone center~\cite{Antao-16,Campbell-18} (or similarly between the $P6_222$ and the $P3_221$ space groups).
-This means that those two space groups can form a low-symmetry/high-symmetry pairs for SiO$_2$ or AlPO$_4$.
-This kind of spontaneous symmetry breaking is possible since a chiral irreducible representation (or order parameter) can be formally defined~\cite{Hlinka-14}, so that a group-subgroup relationship between two phases with distinct chirality is physically possible~\cite{Erb-18}.
+However, symmetry considerations predict that the high symmetry $P6_422$ right-handed screw-axis structure can be linked to the low-symmetry $P3_1$21 left-handed screw-axis structure~\cite{Shapiro-67,Grimm-75} through the $\Gamma_3$ irrep of the zone center~\cite{Antao-16,Campbell-18} (or similarly between the $P6_222$ and the $P3_221$ space groups).
+This distortion removes $6_4$ symmetry, leaving a $3_1$ screw as shown by the shaded hexagon and double triangles in Fig.~\ref{Fig:fig2}.
+This means that those two space groups can form a high-symmetry/low-symmetry pairs for SiO$_2$ or AlPO$_4$.